andpopov/hexpm-adapter/tasks.md

 1. Now we have test case for pull via Mix.
 We have to **_implement also for Rebar_** [Usage](https://hex.pm/docs/rebar3_usage).
 Mix and Rebar is the building system for Elixir and Erlang, like Maven and Gradle for Java

 2. _**Investigate about public key**_ for repository: _--public-key PATH - Path to public key used to verify the registry_ (optional).
 [Mix.Tasks.Hex.Repo](https://hexdocs.pm/hex/Mix.Tasks.Hex.Repo.html).
-That allow remove `.withEnv("HEX_UNSAFE_REGISTRY", "1")` from `HexITCase.init()`
+That will allow remove `.withEnv("HEX_UNSAFE_REGISTRY", "1")` and `.withEnv("HEX_NO_VERIFY_REPO_ORIGIN", "1")`from `HexITCase.init()` and smoke test in Artipie repository.

 3. Content-Type - application/vnd.hex+<needed format> implement these type of headers:
    Custom media types are used in the API to let consumers choose the format of the data they wish to receive.
-This is done by adding one or more of the following types to the Accept header when you make a request.
+This is done by adding one or more of the following types to the `Accept` header when you make a request.

 The API supports two media types; JSON and Erlang.
 Hex media types look like this: